SureshKumarD/staggered-progressbar/README.md

     [progressBar removeFromSuperView];

+Latest Version
-Latest Version  - StaggeredProgressBar 1.0
+    StaggeredProgressBar 1.0

+License

     StaggeredProgressBar - An alternate for UIProgressBar

-Copyright 2015 by the contributors.
+    Copyright 2015 by opensource community.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 1.0 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-Leanote IOS is licensed under the GPL v2.